hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 Since Event Intake will also maintain some buffers, it needs to know about the progression of the hashgraph, so it can evict old events.
-In this case, the "orphan buffer" holds events until either the parent events have arrived, or the events expired due to the advancement of the "non-ancient event window" and the event is dropped from the buffer.
+In this case, the "orphan buffer" holds events until either the parent events have arrived, or the events have become ancient due to the advancement of the "non-ancient event window" and the event is dropped from the buffer.
 This document does not prescribe the existence of the orphan buffer or the method by which events are sorted and emitted in topological order, but it does describe a method by which old events can be dropped.